 Janet McKenzie was born in eastern Victoria, Australia and studied at the Australian National University (History of Art/Philosophy) and the Canberra School of Art (etching).
-She travelled to the UK in 1979–80 and carried out independent research at King’s College, Cambridge.
-Returning to Australia she taught at the Canberra School of Art, the Victorian College of the Arts and the City Art Institute, Sydney (now College of Fine Art, UNSW) designed and exhibited handmade clothing and published: Drawing in Australia, Contemporary Images and Ideas, (1986) and Noel Counihan (1986).
+She taught at the Canberra School of Art, the Victorian College of the Arts and the City Art Institute, Sydney (now College of Fine Art, UNSW) designed and exhibited handmade clothing and published: Drawing in Australia, Contemporary Images and Ideas, (1986) and Noel Counihan (1986).

 In 1986 Janet McKenzie married the architect Michael Spens and moved to Scotland the following year where she settled permanently.
 Whilst raising a family her studio practice was primarily painting; Wormiston Wood on Fife Ness and the Isle of Skye and Tuscany, Italy were her main sources of inspiration.
 She continued writing and publishing and completed her Doctorate at the University of St Andrews on The Art of Arthur Boyd, under the supervision of Professor Martin Kemp, published by Thames and Hudson (2000).